minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

   > [...]
   ```

+💡 Now, if you want to install manual page for bitcoin-cli, follow the Man page extra section and then come back to continue with the next section

 ### **Create the bitcoin user**

 The Bitcoin Core application will run in the background as a daemon and use the separate user “bitcoin” for security reasons.